scrabbletank/farhome-rules/eberron.md

 - **Range:** 2
 - **Duration:** instant

 Target a wounded creature.
-That creature must make a stamina saving throw against your spellcasting modifier.
+That creature must make a stamina saving throw against your spellcasting roll.
 On failure, you acquire the creatures blood.

 For each level cast above cantrip, the range increases by 2 tiles.